 If a successful strategy is documented and well-known, it’s a safe bet to assume it’s overused and—therefore—much less effective than it was initially.

 As I matured in my role, I started to set aside time to think beyond what other leaders share.

 Schedule time for brainstorming and problem-solving.
-Close your email, go on do-not-disturb, mute your phone, and close your computer and work on paper if you have to.
+Close your email, go on do-not-disturb, put on some BrainFM music, and close your computer and work on paper if you have to.
 Disable all possible distractions, and utilize the quiet time.

 1. Think about your current challenges (both in-market and in-product), and try to brainstorm solutions

 A great exercise that Dave—our co-founder—does is to build a mind-map around constraints, which helps him brainstorm solutions for overcoming those constraints.

 Our goal for 2016 was to hit $140k MRR.
 Our constraints are shown on either side of the goal in light blue bubbles: our revenue was too low, the top of the funnel was too small, etc.

 Next to the constraints are the opposite of those constraints.
 For example, the opposite of the constraint of the top-of the funnel being too small is having tons of top-of-funnel leads coming through various sources.